 This column was originally published on Nov.
 19, 2004.
 It has been updated.

-Rex Moore is currently listening to The Iliad, by Homer (not Simpson).
+Rex Moore is currently listening to 'Tis: A Memoir, by Frank McCourt.
 At the time of publication,he ownedshares of Audible.
-Netflix and Dell are Motley Fool Stock Advisor recommendations.
+Netflix, Dell, Palm, and Amazon.com are Motley Fool Stock Advisor recommendations.
 The Fool has adisclosure policy.